jfsfranco/Tv/README.md

 php artisan migrate
 ```

-The configurable params in the .env are the next:
+The configurable parameters in the .env are the next:

 ```
 API_TVMAZE_URL=http://api.tvmaze.com/search/shows?q=